Luc16/VulkanFluidSimulation/src/grid/README.md

 # Simple Grid Fluid Simulation

 This is a simple grid fluid simulation implementation.
-The main idea is to use a grid to simulate the particle attributes, such as density and velocity.
+The main idea is to use a grid to simulate fluid attributes, such as density and velocity.
 Then the fluid can be updated using algorithms based on the Navier-Stokes equations.

 There are two simulations in this folder one being 2D and the other 3D.
 The 2D version is more polished,